shafer949/gif-loader/README.md

 This project contains starter files used to create a way to search for gifs using the [Giphy Api](https://developers.giphy.com/docs#operation--gifs-search-get) using vanilla JavaScript.

+This project is used to enforce core concepts and builds off of the `master` (starter) branch, so it is encourages that those tasks be completed since these challenges build off of that.

-This project is used to enforce core concepts.
-As such, successful completion of this project would mean that you are using the following techniques:
+As with the last project, successful completion of this project would mean that you are using the following the task with these techniques in mind:

-## The Task

-Given the included stylesheet and html files, write JavaScript so that when a user enters text into the search bar and submits, a request for a gif is made and the image would appear beneath the input, replacing the previous gif.

 * Proper usage of `const` and `let`.
 No usage of `var`
 * Usage of arrow functions.
 No usage of function declarations